dustykeyboard/programming-the-other-stuff/outline.md

 Now that you've written the code, it is important to document how it works.

 The documentation should primarily cover the expectations and assumptions you've made about the code.

 If for no other reason than to help you understand it when it doesn't behave as you expect it to in six months time.

+Small comments through a code base can assist when reading and debugging the code, but comprehensive documentation should provide details of the top level interfaces for the application.

 # The Product